-As you can see the numbers have been dropping dramatically.
+As you can see the numbers were been dropping dramatically.
 The main reason for this is the £5,000 total debt amount has not been updated with inflation – now few people get a CCJ until their debt total is over the £5,000 limit.

 Pros: no application charge, all hassle by creditors should cease, interest is frozen on your debts and you make one payment per month to the court.